theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     **Estimated genome length**:

     By default, an estimated genome length is set to 5 Mb, which is around 0.7 Mb higher than the average bacterial genome length, according to the information collated [here](https://github.com/CDCgov/phoenix/blob/717d19c19338373fc0f89eba30757fe5cfb3e18a/assets/databases/NCBI_Assembly_stats_20240124.txt).
-This estimate can be overwritten by the user, and is used by `RASUSA` and `dragonflye`.
+This estimate can be overwritten by the user, and is used by `RASUSA`.

     **Plotting and quantifying long-read sequencing data:** `nanoplot`